Tuesday, March 27, 2018

 It is not that God is worried by our distrust, but he cares greatly about our experiencing all he has for us as well as our putting him on display so others might be drawn to him and also experience that love.

 To love God with all our heart, soul, mind and strength and our neighbors as ourselves is to be fully aligned and in harmony with the heart of God.
-To the degree, we are not loving God and our neighbor in this way (i.e. with everything we have) is the degree to which we are not in harmony and alignment with him.
+To the degree which we are not loving God and our neighbor in this way (i.e. with everything we have) is the degree to which we are not in harmony and alignment with him.
 Again, this has nothing to do with God's love for us.
 This is totally settled if we are in Christ.
 But this has everything to do with our love for him and our properly displaying him in all his glory.

 To be out of alignment with him is to not see and enjoy him fully or display him truly.
 He is relentless in uprooting those areas of unbelief in us that keep us from being closer to him, for our joy and his glory.